Trendy or Lazy? The Decline

 Eugène Ionesco's play "Rhinoceros" comes to mind as it vividly illustrates the peril of conformity and the erosion of individuality as townspeople transform into rhinoceroses.

+At TinyBrands, we believe in the power of uniqueness.
 True design innovation comes from breaking away from the mold and daring to be different.
-In a landscape saturated with more of the same, it's originality that truly stands out.
+In a landscape saturated with more of the same, it's originality that will stand out.